OscarRosalesRoca/OscarRosalesRoca/README.md

       alt="Typing SVG">
 </p>

-# About me 😊

-- I'm currently studying MAD (Multimedia Application Development) at DigiTech FP.
-- I'm pretty motivated to learn new skills and gain the knowledge to become a proper developer.
-- It's been a wild change in my life.
-I used to be an audiovisual technician and I still am one, but I needed to make a change in my life, and I'm sure I will succeed.

 ## Tech Stack 💻

 | Languages | Languages | Languages | Languages | Languages | Languages |